 - Try our Maine Food Supplement Program Estimators.
 This easy-to-use tool helps you to figure out whether you may be eligible and for how much.

 - To apply online, go to My Maine Connection.
 Online application is recommended.
 Or, if you need more help, find your local office here.
-More information from DHHS here (including link to the detailed "Maine Food Supplement Program Certification Manual," which the DHHS workers use to determine eligibility and grant amounts).
+More information from DHHS here (including link to the "Maine Food Supplement Program Certification Manual," which DHHS workers use to determine eligibility and grant amounts).

-- If you have questions about how to use your Quest card, read: Using Your EBT Card to Get Food Supplements and TANF: Frequently Asked Questions.
+- If you have questions about how to use your Pine Tree card, read: Using Your EBT Card to Get Food Supplements and TANF: Frequently Asked Questions.

 - For information about what you are allowed to buy with your Food Supplement benefits, go to the USDA website.
 More information from the USDA here.